ines-almeida-889/MiaMente-OS/replit.md

 - **State Management**: React Query (TanStack Query) for server state management with custom query client
 - **Routing**: wouter for lightweight client-side routing
 - **Forms**: React Hook Form with Zod validation for form handling
-- **Role-Based Views**: Separate dashboard components for parent, clinic, and insurance user roles
+- **Role-Based Views**: Separate dashboard components for parent and clinic user roles

 The frontend uses a clean separation between UI components (`/components/ui`), feature components (`/components`), and pages (`/pages`).
 Path aliases are configured for clean imports with `@/` pointing to the client source directory.